akshay-rakheja/Trading-Algos/README.md

 This repo conatins the following trading strategies to trade on [Alpaca](https://alpaca.markets/):

-1. Trading BTCUSD on Alpaca with Bollinger Bands and RSI
+1. Bollinger Bands and RSI on BTCUSD
-2. Scalping
+2. Scalping ETHUSD
-3. LSTM based trading
+3. LSTM based trading on ETHUSD